neer47/AURA_CHATBOT/README.md

 * React: For building the user interface.
 * React Router DOM: For handling navigation between routes.
 * Context API: For managing global application state (authentication and chat state).
-* Tailwind CSS / Material UI: For styling and responsive design.
+* Tailwind CSS: For styling and responsive design.

 ### Backend:
 * Node.js & Express: For creating the backend API and handling requests.